intelowlproject/IntelOwl/docs/source/Contribute.md

    12. ~Run hash type: required if `run hash` is `True`
    13. ~Not supported filetypes: required if `type` is `file` and `supported filetypes` is empty

-4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a datamigration
+4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer.
+   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer (you will find it under `api_app/analyzers_manager/migrations`).
 The script will create the following models:
       1. AnalyzerConfig
       2. Parameter
       3. PluginConfig
+   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin AnalyzerConfig <new_analyzer_name>`

 5. Add the new analyzer in the lists in the docs: [Usage](./Usage.md).
 Also, if the analyzer provides additional optional configuration, add the available options here: [Advanced-Usage](./Advanced-Usage.html#analyzers-with-special-configuration)